-The Plan cites seven specific strategies to address these characteristics.
-These seven strategies focus on retaining and enhancing auto sales on South Carson Street as the primary means of revitalizing Project Area No.2.
+The Plan cites seven-11 specific strategies to address these characteristics.
+These seven-11 strategies focus on retaining and enhancing auto sales on South Carson Street as the primary means of revitalizing Project Area No.2, filling vacant buildings, and encouraging new development throughout the Project Area.
 In addition, one of the strategies focuses on productive reuse of auto dealer sites in the event that certain auto dealers relocate to a regional auto mall in Carson City.
-The seven strategies are:
+The seven-11 strategies are:

-- 1. Assist with financing tools and a limited use of eminent domain, if necessary, in the acquisition of auto sales sites to enable expansion and retention of auto sales on South Carson Street. - 2.
-Assist with the relocation of auto dealers from other parts of the region to South Carson Street. - 3.
-Provide incentives for dealers to increase the number of franchises offered on South Carson Street. - 4.
+- 1. Assist with financing tools and a limited use of eminent domain in the Project Area, if necessary, primarily in the acquisition of auto sales sites to enable expansion and retention of auto sales on South Carson Street. - 2.
+Assist with the relocation of auto dealers from other parts of the region to South Carson Street. - Provide incentives for dealers to increase the number of franchises offered on South Carson Street. - 4.
 Direct the Redevelopment Authority to work with the State of Nevada to maximize private investment opportunities at the old Armory site. - 5.
 Invest in construction and maintenance of traffic improvements, landscaping and other public improvements to improve the traffic circulation and appearance of South Carson Street, thus making it a more attractive destination for customers.
 For example, business improvement districts are effective at enhancing the physical, commercial and business environment by engaging the business owners in the revitalization process. - 6.
 Assist auto dealers with marketing efforts to enhance Carson City as an auto purchase destination for the region.
 This assistance could include helping the dealers establish a strong and active Dealer Group to conduct destination advertising and other marketing efforts such as special events.
-It could also include assistance with signs and other design features to create identity for South Carson Street as an auto purchase destination for the region. - 7.
-If a regional auto mall is created in Carson City, assist the auto dealers to obtain productive and financially viable re-uses of their existing sites on South Carson Street.
+It could also include assistance with signs and other design features to create identity for South Carson Street as an auto purchase destination for the region.